AgentBluenote/Mozilla/html/multimedia-and-embedding/tasks/images/marking.md

 ## Task 1

-This task tests your ability to embed a simple image on the page, give it some alternative text, and give it some height attributes.
+This task tests your ability to embed a simple image on the page, give it some alternative text, and give it some `width` and `height` attributes.
 Ideally the answer should look something like this:

 ```
 <h1>Basic image embed</h1>